yae-sushi/tkrb_kiwi_lv/README.md

 ## About:

 This is a Streamlit app that informs the user what level their sword character will return as from kiwame training in the game Touken Ranbu ONLINE (aka TKRB).
-It is mainly meant for use with characters that have not yet achieved level 99, given the game's recent changes allowing untrained swords to store "extra" EXP (which unfortunately cannot be tracked).
+It can be used in two ways: through showing how much exp is remaining for characters below level 99 until their next level, or by inputting the cumulative EXP an untrained character currently has (given the game's recent UI changes allowing users to see "extra" EXP, as well as the ability for untrained swords to store "extra" EXP at level 99).
 The app can be accessed here: https://share.streamlit.io/yae-sushi/tkrb_kiwi_lv/main/kiwame_return_calc.py.
 All written for fun.

 ## Files: